 Methotrexate LPF Sodium

-A total of 830 drugs (3801 brand and generic names) are known to interact with Methotrexate LPF Sodium.
+A total of 855 drugs are known to interact with Methotrexate LPF Sodium.

 - Methotrexate LPF Sodium is in the following drug classes: antimetabolites, antipsoriatics, antirheumatics, other immunosuppressants.

 - Methotrexate LPF Sodium is used to treat the following conditions:

 - Head and Neck Cancer

 - Meningeal Leukemia

 - Mycosis Fungoides